Dear friend, comrade and supporter,

 On the 9th, 10th, and 11th of June, we will come together at ADM Noord in Amsterdam to explore alternatives for a viable, just, sustainable, and fossil-free agricultural system and world.
 Through open discussions, workshops, panels, and cultural events we aim to find common ground where movements fighting for climate justice can meet.
 We will join forces and strategise for much-needed agricultural and societal change.

 Amsterdam’s Food Autonomy Festival also has a younger sibling.
 Its name is Utrecht Food Autonomy Festival and it is about to become 3 years old!
-More information coming soon!
+More information coming the following weeks!

 ASEED is a grassroots and volunteer-based organisation.